STVPJ/Hugo-blog/content/post/embracing-uncertainty/index.md

 > “Local optimisations are the enemy of global flow.”

-When teams are judged by outputs instead of outcomes, they optimise for activity — not value.
+When teams are judged by outputs instead of outcomes, they optimise for activity, not value.
 As Marty Cagan reinforces in [_Empowered_](https://www.svpg.com/empowered-ordinary-people-extraordinary-products/):

 > “Empowered product teams are assigned problems to solve... and are held accountable to results.”